Mike Tyson biography

 Tyson also suffered in his personal life around this time.
 After six years of marriage, second wife Monica Turner filed for divorce in 2003, on grounds of adultry.
-That same year, he also filed for bankruptcy after his exorbitant spending, multiple trials, and bad investments caught up with him.
+That same year, he filed for bankruptcy after his exorbitant spending, multiple trials and bad investments caught up with him.
 In an attempt to pay off his debts, Tyson stepped back into the ring for a series of exhibition fights.

 But Tyson's hard-partying ways caught up with him again in late 2006.
 Tyson was arrested in Scottsdale, Arizona, after nearly crashing into a police SUV.
 Suspected of driving while intoxicated, police pulled Tyson over and searched his car.
 During the search, the police discovered cocaine and drug paraphernalia throughout the vehicle.
 On September 24, 2007, Mike Tyson pleaded guilty to possession of narcotics and driving under the influence.
-He was sentenced to 24 hours in jail, 360 hours community service, and three years probation.
+He was sentenced to 24 hours in jail, 360 hours of community service and three years' probation.